 The consideration for the purchase of this project was 15 million ordinary shares in Tethys restricted from resale for periods up to one year from completion.
 With immediate effect Tethys took over the running of the business of the Contractor and began working to increase further oil production from the North Urtabulak field.
 Work is underway on further production enhancement both through workovers on existing wells, improvement of beam pumps etc. In addition reservoir data is being collected and a full field reservoir simulation model is being built which will then be used to optimise the development of the field potentially including the installation of a dedicated gas lift system.
-Tethys is also considering other development activities including enhancing gas supply for gas lift, further development well drilling, radial drilling and the potential of working on other nearby fields referenced in the PEC.
+Tethys is also planning further development activities including a further development well, radial drilling, possibly enhancing gas supply for gas lift and the potential of working on other nearby fields referenced in the PEC.
 The oil produced under the PEC is refined at a local refinery and the Contractor uses its own marketing agents to sell its share of the refined products at market prices.